-AP Exams start on May 2nd this year.
+In 6 weeks, AP exams will start (first day of testing is May 1st).
 If your teen is not sure how they will likely score, then I highly recommend that they take a practice test to check their progress.

 Why Are AP Exams Important?